 File Description CvArgld.H Defines all argument IDs used by both the C and C++ APIs.
 The ProvClient.h and CvClient.H files contain a #include statement that incorporates CvArgld.H.
-Therefore, as long as you include either ProvClient.h or CvClient.H, you do not need to explicitly include CvArgld.H in your source code.
+Therefore, as long as you include either ProvClient.h or CvClient.H, you do not need to explicitly include CvObjectId.H in your source code.
 CvParamValues.H Defines the values for each of the enumerated attributes used by both the C and C++ APIs.
 Include this file in your source code.
 CvObjectId.H Defines the CvObjectId structure used by the C API to identify objects.
 ProvClient.h contains a #include statement that incorporates CvObjectId.H.
 Therefore, as long as you include the ProvClient.h file, you do not need to explicitly include CvArgId.H in your source code.
 CvUSL.H Defines simple wrapper classes for various unsigned long data types used by the C++ APIs.
 CvClient.H contains a #include statement that incorporates CvUSL.H.
 Therefore, as long as you include CvClient.H, you do not need to explicitly include CvUSL.H in your source code.
 CvE164Address.H Defines a helper class used in the C++ APIs.
 CvClient.H contains a #include statement that incorporates CvE164Address.H.
 Therefore, as long as you include CvClient.H, you do not need to explicitly include CvE164Address.H in your source code.
 CvSVCAddress.H Defines a helper class used in the C++ APIs.
 CvClient.H contains a #include statement that incorporates CvSVCAddress.H.
 Therefore, as long as you include CvClient.H, you do not need to explicitly include CvSVCAddress.H in your source code.
+CvErrors.H and CvErrors.h Define the errors that can be returned by the APIs as well as errors implemented by NavisCore.
+You do not need to include either of these files in your source code.